Creepy North Korea: The Hidden 5th Floor

 I did a little bit of research on that particular poster, and apparently the white haired figure has been used in other locations as well, and the revenge that the poster wants is apparently for a bombing by Americans of innocent men, women and children of North Korea.
 I’m not sure what bombing they are talking about, or whether it is a specific attack or just atrocities by American in general, or even if what they are talking about is true or not.
 But clearly, the poster is informing the viewer that America is evil, not to be trusted, and that a “hundred, thousand times” revenge against Americans is not only justified, but necessary.

-And there you have it: North Korea being so over the top, it reaches another kind of reality on the fifth floor.
+And there you have it: our trip being so over the top, it reaches another kind of alternate reality on the 5th floor.
 I can’t imagine a better way to end my trip, let alone do it with a cadre of a great group of friends.
-But if anybody can read Korean, please tell me what all the posters are saying?
+But if anybody can read Korean, please tell me what all the posters are saying.

 Thanks for the memories, Pyongyang:

-So it’s now 3 days later and I’m still alive.
-Whether it’s because they’ve decided that I wouldn’t be too much of a threat or because they actually might have liked me, I’m thankful to still be breathing.
+So 3 days later and I’m still alive back in NYC.
+Whether it’s because they’ve decided that I wouldn’t be too much of a threat or because they actually might have liked me, I’m still breathing.

 Since being back, I’ve been asked by a lot of friends how the North Koreans took to me identifying myself as an American but having Chinese blood.
 When I think back on it, I feel like my North Korean guides considered me as one of their Chinese allies/brothers who had been “brainwashed by the imperialist Americans.”
 Therefore, I was given a somewhat higher advantage in establishing a sort of camaraderie with the North Koreans.
 Whether my life has been spared (for now) has anything to do with this despite the stunts I’ve pulled, I can only wonder.